FinleyGibson/Datascience-Best-Practices/README.md

 ```
 See the version control [section](#version-control-git) for more on git and configuring a remote repository.

+You are now set up and ready to go.
 The rest of this document outlines the tools discussed here and others in greater detail and should be used as a reference.

 # Language: Python
 [installation](https://www.python.org/downloads/) · [basics](https://wiki.python.org/moin/BeginnersGuide/Programmers) · [course](https://link-to-courst-tbc)